Senior Seminar Info and Applications

 - February 18: Early application decisions announced to students

-- TBD: Undergraduate student enrollment begins (will be sometime in March)
+- February 26: Undergraduate student enrollment begins

 ENVS Senior Seminar Course Descriptions